TomCrypto/Plume/README.md

  - good-looking: colors are extensively used in order to give a quick overview of the bugs which most need addressing, and those which have been fixed;

- - easy to tweak: the main script is less than 200 lines long and can easily be extended;
+ - easy to tweak: the main script is a little over 200 lines long and can easily be extended;

  - portable: all major operating systems are supported;